bryanshepherd-wvsu/records-database/README.md

 ```
 The file also contains numerous helper functions for printing tables, editing records, updating athletes, and interacting with game data.

+In general, each sport requires four tables:
+athletes - Stores each athlete's information for display (name, season active, IsActive (Boolean)
+boxscores - Stores all stats for the games using uploaded XML files.
+New records are auto-calculated using these entries
+oldrecords - Records that are entered and stored verbatem then regurgitated in the appropriate database call.
+games - Stores all game information from each XML file uploaded.
+It includes identifiers including RPI code of opponent, season the game was played (extrapolated from the date), final score, final result.

+There is one general purpose database - NCAA_RPI: Stores opponent information according to the RPI code of the opponent.
+For NCAA, this is standardized and set according to NCAA.
+Non-NCAA application will require a custom opponent code list.

 <b>Sport Modules</b>

 Each sport has its own PHP module (e.g., fb.php for football, wbb.php for women’s basketball, vb.php for volleyball).
 These modules interpret query parameters for a stat and level, fetch records via readCurrentDatabase / readOldDatabase, and present results.
 They also define upload functions used when importing XML boxscore data.
 As an example, vb.php examines the requested stat and chooses custom SQL queries when needed: